indiqusdocs/stpi/docs/Compute/WindowsInstances/VolumeManagementwithWindowsInstances.md

 ---
 # Volume Management with Windows Instances

-To view see the disks attached to Instance, navigate to [Operating Windows Instances](AboutWindowsInstances), select a Windows Instance and access the **Volumes** tab.
+To view see the disks attached to Instance, navigate to [Windows Instances Screen](AboutWindowsInstances), select a Windows Instance, and access the **Volumes** tab.
 Windows Instances on Ananta work with the [Block Volumes Service](/docs/Storage/BlockVolumes/AboutBlockVolumes) and let you carry out basic disk operations.

 ![Volume Management](img/VolumeManagement.png)

-The following quick actions available:
+The following quick actions are available:

 - **Create Template** - Click on it, and enter the image name and description.
 - **Create Snapshot** - Clicking on this will create a Volume snapshot.